-1. Immerse yourself in the life of the Thames at the Thames Festival Trust
+1. Immerse yourself in the life of the Thames at Thames Festival Trust

-Since 1997, the Thames Festival Trust has been held in the City of London, an event in which the River Thames becomes the protagonist.
-It takes place in Southbank and organizes a full program of artistic, educational and heritage activities such as regatta or swimming competitions, live music shows, digital exhibitions, workshops... throughout the month of September.
+Since 1997 takes place in the city of London Thames Festival Trust, an event in which the River Thames becomes the protagonist.
+It takes place in Southbank and organizes a full program of artistic, educational and heritage activities such as regatta or swimming competitions, live music shows, digital exhibitions, workshops ... throughout the month of September.

 If your trip coincides with this month, do not hesitate to visit the website and sign up for some of its activities.
 Also, you can take advantage of being in South Bank to go up to the London Eye and see the activities from the heights.
-Read the articles views from the London Eye and tickets for the London Eye for all the information you need.
+Read the articles views from the London Eye and London Eye tickets for all the information you need.

-2. Enjoy the seventh art at BFI London Film Festival
+2. Enjoy the seventh art at the BFI London Film Festival

-With more than 60 years of history, the London Film Festival is a first class film event that is held every year for more than ten days in October, so if you are a lover of the seventh art and your trip coincides with the weeks in which it takes place, I recommend you to come as you will have the chance to enjoy some of the best and most recognized titles of films and series in the world.
-In addition, there are also premiere galas, special presentations or immersive art experiences, among other proposals.
+With over 60 years of history, the London Film Festival is a first class film event held every year for more than ten days in October, so if you are a lover of the seventh art and your trip coincides with the weeks in which it takes place, I recommend you to come as you will have the chance to enjoy some of the best and most recognized titles of films and series in the world.
+In addition, there are also premiere galas, special presentations and immersive art experiences, among other proposals.

 - When...
 First half of October

-3. Taste the best gastronomy at London Restaurant Festival
+3. Taste the best food at the London Restaurant Festival

-And if you are a good eater and your trip coincides with the month of October, you are in luck, because for more than a decade London Restaurant Festival has been held, a festival during which the most popular restaurants in the city design and offer different tasting menus.
+And if you are a good eater and your trip coincides with the month of October, you are in luck, because for more than a decade the London Restaurant Festival has been held, a festival during which the most popular restaurants in the city design and offer different tasting menus.
 The perfect occasion to taste dishes from all over the world.
-In addition, you will have the possibility of wine and beer tastings, master classes led by famous chefs, enjoy gastronomic events of very different types and live different culinary experiences.
-A delight for all the senses!
+In addition, you will have the opportunity to enjoy wine and beer tastings, master classes led by famous chefs, gastronomic events of various types and different culinary experiences, a delight for all the senses!